 #3.
 Tuna steak in Madeira’s carob flat bread, herb butter and sweet potato by Sea Me

-Everytime I order this dish, I feel I’m paying too much for it but then both the tuna and the sweet potato together battle against my financial instinct – it costs 14,50€.
+Everytime we order this dish, we feel we’re paying too much for it but then both the tuna and the sweet potato together battle against my financial instinct – it costs 14,50€.
 This is by far one of the simplest and best tuna dishes with sweet potato in Lisbon city.
-The crispiness crust outside and the soft mellow inside of the potato awake all my taste buds at once.
+The crispiness crust outside and the soft mellow inside of the potato awake all our taste buds at once.
 It’s served with 3 sauces on the side (don’t miss the Dijon mustard!) and it can be ordered depending on the tuna availability.

 #4.
 Slab of baby back Ribs with sweet potato fries by Ribs & Company

 Odivelas?!
-That’s what you’ll hear from your companion about having dinner at this place, especially if you live more than 25km away (like me!).
+That’s what you’ll hear from your companion about having dinner at this place.
 Swallow your pride and keep your head held high because you’ll be claimed winner at the end with a brilliant knock-out.
-This place has recently been added to my top favorite fast food restaurants.
+This place has recently been added to our top favorite fast food restaurants.
 The sweet potato here is served as a side dish costing (1,75€) if ordered together with the main or as an extra (2,95€).
 Tender and crispy in the right measure, served in a large portion and orange, really orange like a sweet potato must be!

 #5.
 Codfish by The Insólito

 This dish was simply named Codfish but it contains a lot more than you can tell, like everything in this restaurant.
-It’s one of my favorites from their menu.
+It’s one of our favorites from their menu.
 The cod tenderloin is served with an olive oil confit, white garlic sauce, violet sweet potato purée, baby asparagus, quail egg and pak choy (19,00€).
 Uff!
-I don’t know any other restaurant in Lisbon doing violet sweet potato purée and for that I commend them!
+We don’t know any other restaurant in Lisbon doing violet sweet potato purée and for that we commend them!
 They have another dish with sweet potato gnocchi and if you’re not afraid to be called a weirdo (silently by the waiter), you can kindly ask if the Chef can put some for you on the codfish dish.
-If you’re too shy to do that, thank you for letting me be the only weirdo.
+If you’re too shy to do that, thank you for letting us be the only weirdos.

 #6.
 Fried sweet potato with caramel and sesame seeds by Mr. Lu